DavisNT/Mopidy-Installer/README.md

 1. Download Raspbian Buster Lite (or other Buster version if needed).
 1. Install Raspbian, configure audio output, shell access etc.
+1. Don't forget to set time zone if alarm clock will be used.
 1. Download these scripts and run `sudo ./install-buster.sh`